gputtley/INNFER/docs/config.md

 ### `files`
 - **Type:** `dict[str, dict]`
 - **Description:** Defines all base input datasets and their configurations for each category and process type.
+Weight and feature shifting variations are all defined by the functions parsed in `pre_calculate` and `weight_shifts`.
 These are referenced by name in the models section.
 Each file entry includes:

 | Key                        | Type            | Description                                                                         |
 | --------------------------- | ---------------- | ----------------------------------------------------------------------------------- |